6G-DALI/mlops-service-layer-dbml/README.md

 ---

-## Standards Baseline

-The information model is grounded in the following 3GPP specifications:

-- **3GPP TS 28.105** — Management of artificial intelligence/machine learning (AI/ML) model lifecycle for mobile networks
----

 ## Context

 These schemas are part of the initial implementation results of the **MLOps Service Management Layer** described in Deliverable D3.1 of the 6G-DALI project.
 The Service Layer provides a unified, tool-agnostic management interface for the full ML lifecycle — covering training, validation, deployment, monitoring, hyperparameter optimisation, federated learning, transfer learning, and trustworthiness assessment — exposed as AIaaS REST APIs to experimenters and administrators across the 6G-DALI testbed federation.